 - Clinicians have mixed views on whether and which secondary findings should be sought and reported.
 Among those who express concerns, concerns relate to workload, interpretability (i.e., penetrance), equity, long-term benefit, and allocation of scarce resources.

-In addition to the published literature, a recent survey of Ontario geneticists and genetic counsellors found a majority of providers felt that continuing to offer the “ACMG 59” when GWS is performed in province is necessary for appropriate care in Ontario.
+In addition to the published literature, a recent survey of Ontario geneticists and genetic counsellors found a majority of providers felt that continuing to offer reporting of secondary findings when GWS is performed in province is necessary for appropriate care in Ontario.
 Providers also raised concerns about medically actionable secondary findings, specifically regarding the clinical utility, equity of practice, and the cost to the Ontario health-care system.

 More evidence is needed to inform decisions about how clinicians should manage secondary findings as genomic sequencing is incorporated into clinical practice.
 Such evidence would help inform clinical practice as well as government policy decision-making.